framps/golang_tutorial/README.md

 9. interfaces - Sample code which demonstrates go interfaces
 10. ipLocation - Retrieve location information about the current used IP address via REST call sunrise and sunset time via REST calls
 11. loginFritz - Login into an AVM Fritzbox and handle the challenge response.
 The code retrieves the internet usage counters
-12. methods - Sample go code which demonstrates usage om methods
+12. methods - Sample go code which demonstrates usage of methods
-13. trafficLight - Simple traffix light simulation using channels and go routines.
-Can be used on Raspberry when LEDs are connected to GPIOs
+13. trafficLight - traffic light simulation of two trafficlights using channels and go routines.
+Can use real LEDs on a Raspberry using GPIOs and/or simulate LEDs on a monitor
 14. types - Samples for the different types in go
 15. utf8 - Sample for utf8 handling in go